learnwithalfred/learnwithalfred/README.md

 ### Hi, I'm Alfred 👋

 ---

 <p align="center">
   <img src="Alfred-boateng-img.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

 I'm Alfred Boateng, a software engineer with experience in JavaScript, React, MongoDB and more.
-I've been working on my own projects for about 2 years.
 My goal is to get a React Developer Job

 🌱 I’m looking for a new opening

-👯 I’m looking to collaborate for a Flutter and ML-based project
+👯 I’m looking to collaborate for Javascript and React Projects

 💬 Ask me about Full Stack Development, Cloud, and any Tech-related stuff.

 ### Tech & Tools Preference